-European Weeping Birch
+European White or Weeping Birch Silver Birch)

-A graceful, weeping form is typical of the European weeping birch, the largest of the birches.
-Fully grown, these trees can reach nearly 53 feet tall.
+A graceful, weeping form is typical of the European weeping birch, very popular in landscaping for this profile.
 The youngest twigs, which drape at the ends of the branches, account for the weeping form of the tree.
 The leaves are deeply cut, giving the tree a lace-like appearance.
 The bark on the weeping birch turns white as the tree matures.
 The tree prefers full sun and its leaves, normally dark green, turn golden in the fall.
 Weeping birches bloom in the summer.

 The paper birch boasts the largest and (along with the Kenai birch) the most northerly range of North American birches.
 Full-grown trees range between 30 and 70 feet tall and tend to grow straight with round or pyramidal crowns.
 Paper birches often grow as a clump of three or more main trunks.
 Mature trees have a white, papery bark that peels away to reveal an attractive underside for both summer and winter landscapes.